-This guidance will help you decide if Capital Gains Tax is due and how much you need to pay.
+Use this guidance to help you decide if Capital Gains Tax is due and how much you need to pay.

 When Capital Gains Tax might be payable